WBRV Module Datasheet

 Features

-• Wi-Fi/Bluetooth connectivity
+• Wi-Fi and Bluetooth connectivity

-• Channels 1 to 14 at 2.4 GHz (CH1-11 for US/CA, CH1-13 for EU/CN)
+• Channels 1–14@2.4 GHz (CH1-11 for US/CA and CH1-13 for EU/CN).

-• Support Bluetooth 5.4 Low Energy
+• Support Bluetooth LE 5.4.

-• Onboard PCB antenna
+• Onboard PCB antenna.

-• Passed CE and FCC certification
+• It has passed CE and FCC certifications.

-• Intelligent building
+• Smart building

-• Smart household and home appliances
+• Smart home

-• Smart socket and light
+• Smart socket

 • Industrial wireless control